 If you don’t fancy any high-octane activities, you can drive through the Mosi-oa-Tunya National Park which is situated along the upper Zambezi River.
 It includes the Victoria Falls and stretches for about 12 kilometres up the Zambezi River above the falls.
 Although the park is small, only 66 square kilometres, it is home to a wide variety of species including, antelope, zebra, giraffe, elephants and warthog.

-Livingstone is a must visit destination for adrenaline junkies, a trip to the Victoria Falls will leave you exhilarated.
+Livingstone is a must visit destination for families, couples, groups of friends and adrenaline junkies, a trip to the Victoria Falls will leave you exhilarated.
 With so many activities you will not run out of things to do!
 The town itself is full of history and culture.
 Livingstone really has something for everyone.